SHIVANANAND/PrakritiAI-chatbot/readme.md

 # Prakriti AI Chatbot

-**Prakriti AI Chatbot** is a Streamlit app using Google's Generative AI.
+**Prakriti AI Chatbot** is a Streamlit application that leverages Google's Generative AI to provide interactive chatbot functionality.
+It allows users to engage in AI-powered conversations through a simple web interface.

 ## Deployed App